 Agriculture is a cornerstone of the Delta economy, and changes to farmland use can create challenges for those who rely on it.

 Preliminary research by Delta Protection Commission staff suggests that more Delta farmland is being converted for habitat and flood management projects than for urban development.
 Additional conversions are planned.
+UPDATE: The preliminary results of our study are now available (PDF).

 The Delta Protection Commission is preparing a report to better understand the scale and impacts of these changes, and to offer practical, achievable recommendations to prevent negative impacts.